w320alm/Non_Linear_System_with_Mousai/README.md

 ## Links to Packages and Paper Used
-[Mousai](https://github.com/josephcslater/mousai.git) : created by Dr. Joesph Slater
+[Mousai](https://github.com/josephcslater/mousai.git) : created by Dr. Joseph Slater

-[Vibration Toolbox]( https://github.com/vibrationtoolbox/vibration_toolbox.git) : created by Dr. Joesph Slater
+[Vibration Toolbox]( https://github.com/vibrationtoolbox/vibration_toolbox.git) : created by Dr. Joseph Slater

 [Non-Linear Normal Modes (NNM) and There Applications in Vibration Theory: an Overview]( https://www.archives-ouvertes.fr/hal-01354037/document) by A.F.
 Vakakis